lauramanzanos23/INSY_674_FinalProject/README.md

 Cross-validation and fine tuning:
 1. CV used in model comparison (KFold, 3 folds) with CV_RMSE.
-2. Repeated CV (5x2) stability check on top models.
+2. Repeated CV (5x2) stability check on the selected final log-target model.
 3. RandomizedSearchCV used for XGBoost.

 ---